NitinTammina/NitinTammina/README.md

 ## Hi I'm Nitin 👋
-## I am an Undergrad Computer Science student at George Mason University with an interest Full-Stack and Software Development.
+## I am an Undergraduate Computer Science student at George Mason University with an interest Software Engineering and Full-Stack Development.

-Here are some ideas to get you started:
+## Some Projects I've worked on!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...